 How the RCR can support you

-The RCR also provides a generic Revalidation & CPD reflection template to help structure their reflections for appraisal and revalidation.
+The RCR also provides a generic revalidation and CPD reflection template to help structure their reflections for appraisal and revalidation.

-Members and Fellows can also contact the RCR Revalidation Helpdesk, which is supported by a pool of revalidation advisers (RAs), to respond to enquiries requiring specialty-specific advice.
+Fellows and members can also contact professional services, which is supported by a pool of revalidation advisers (RAs), to respond to enquiries requiring specialty-specific advice.